asyncgui/asyncgui/README.md

 You cannot just simply run multiple event-loops simultaneously in one thread.

 On the other hand, `asyncgui` doesn't require a lot of work as shown above **because it doesn't have an event-loop**.
-`asyncgui` and a library who has an event-loop can live in the same thread seemlessly because of it.
+`asyncgui` and a library that has an event-loop can live in the same thread seamlessly because of it.

 ## So, is asyncgui superior to asyncio ?

 No, it is not.
 For `asyncgui`, many features that exist in `asyncio` are either impossible or hard to implement because of the lack of event-loop.
-The implementation of those features needs to be specific to the event-loop you are using.
+The implementation of those features needs to be specific to each event-loop.
 You've already witnessed one, the `sleep`.

 ## asyncgui is not usefull then.

 There is at least one situation that `asyncgui` shines.
-When you are creating a gui app, you probably want the app to quickly react to the gui events, like pressing a button.
+When you are creating a gui app, you probably want the app to quickly react to its gui events, like pressing a button.
 This is problematic for `asyncio` because it cannot immediately start/resume a task.
 It can schedule a task to *eventually* start/resume but not *immediate*, which causes to [spill gui events](https://github.com/gottadiveintopython/asynckivy/blob/main/examples/misc/why_asyncio_is_not_suitable_for_handling_touch_events.py).